ElizabethVira/ds_module_20_Supervised_Learning/README.md

 Purpose of the Analysis
 ---
-The goal of this analysis was to build and evaluate a machine learning model to predict borrowers' creditworthiness using historical data from a peer-to-peer lending company.
-The primary objective was to classify loans into two categories: healthy loans (0) and high-risk loans (1).
-This classification helps the company minimize financial losses by accurately identifying higher-risk loans.
+The goal of this analysis is to develop and evaluate a machine learning model to predict borrowers' creditworthiness.
+This will help the lending services company determine which model best suits its needs and thus reduce the probability of financial losses.
+The primary objective is to classify loans into two categories: healthy loans (0) and high-risk loans (1).
+This classification assists the company in minimizing financial losses by accurately identifying the highest-risk loans.

 ![alt text](./Images/credit.PNG)